 Apache Kafka is a distributed streaming platform.
-Let’s explain it in more details.
+Let’s explain it in more detail.
 Apache Kafka is three key capabilities where publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
 Apache Kafka provides a distributed publish-subscribe messaging system and robust queue that can handle a high volume of data and enables us to pass message consumption.

 Apache Kafka Advantages